heimdal/heimdal/lib/asn1/MANUAL.md

 To understand more we'd have to look at the types of those fields of `TBSCertificate`, but for now we won't do that.
-The point here is to show that ASN.1 allows us to describe "types" of data in a way that resembles "structures", "records", and "classes" in various programming languages.
+The point here is to show that ASN.1 allows us to describe "types" of data in a way that resembles "structures", "records", or "classes" in various programming languages.

 To be sure, there are some "noisy" artifacts in the definition of `TBSCertificate` which mostly have to do with the original encoding rules for ASN.1.
-The original encoding rules for ASN.1 were tag-length-value (TLV) binary encodings, meaning that for every type, the encoding of a value of that type consisted of a tag, a length of the value's encoding, and the value's encoding.
+The original encoding rules for ASN.1 were tag-length-value (TLV) binary encodings, meaning that for every type, the encoding of a value of that type consisted of a _tag_, a _length_ of the value's encoding, and the _actual value's encoding_.
 Over time other encoding rules were added that do not require tags, such as the octet encoding rules (OER), but also JSON encoding rules (JER), XML encoding rules (XER), and others.
+There is almost no need for tagging directives like `[1] IMPLICIT` when using OER.
+But in existing protocols like PKIX and Kerberos that date back to the days when DER was king, tagging directives are unfortunately commonplace.

 ## ASN.1 Crash Course